nju-websoft/BANDAR/README.md

 ## Citation

-If you use this model or code, please kindly cite it as follows:
+If you use these codes or results, please kindly cite it as follows:

 ```
 @inproceedings{BANDAR,